Privacy and Cookies

 How long we keep data

-We keep your personal information for as long as we need it to maintain our relationship with you or keeping the information is necessary.
+We keep your personal information for as long as we need it to maintain our relationship with you or keeping the information is otherwise necessary.
 We take into account our need to meet any legal and regulatory obligations.
 These reasons vary from one piece of information to another.
-For example, we keep information relating to financial transactions for seven years.
+For example, information relating to financial transactions is kept for seven years.

 When we no longer need the information, we will dispose of it securely, using specialist companies to do this work for us if necessary.